-Baseline parking standards are set out in Table 2 below.
+Baseline parking standards are set out in Table 14 below.
 These maximum standards can be applied to smaller developments or used as a basis to calculate a reduced maximum standard for larger developments located in accessible areas.

-Table 2: Maximum Parking Standards for Non-Residential Uses
+Table 14 - Maximum Parking Standards for Non-Residential Uses